leo-mazzone/squirrel/README.md

 Squirrel lets you query information from a SQL database using natural language.

 ## Internals
 Using a directed acyclic graph of calls to an LLM, it first ensures the question can be answered given a database description.
-It then generates a SQL query, which is refined to update time identifiers, as well as to map a categorical variable implied by the question onto the existing categories of available columnns.The query is eventually run against the database, and results are passed to a final LLM, which generates the response.
+It then generates a SQL query, which is refined to update time identifiers, as well as to map a categorical variable implied by the question onto the existing categories of available columnns.
+The query is eventually run against the database, and results are passed to a final LLM, which generates the response.

 ## Example usage
 ```python